desromech/form-scene-graph/Description.md

 # A new scene graph based UI rendering framework
 ## Motivation
-The design and implementation begin Morphic, the UI framework used by Pharo, is dated and has several problems.
+The design and implementation underlying Morphic, the UI framework used by Pharo, is dated and has several problems.
 Some of these problems related to the way that Morphic draws its UI are the followings:
 - Direct usage of software based BitBlt primitives.
 - Global coordinates are used everywhere.
 - The UI rendering is not easy to scale to support Hi-Dpi rendering where a fractional scale factor may be needed (e.g: 96 dpi vs 120 dpi on Windows).
 - BitBlt canvas rendering commands are hard-coded in the implementations of all morphs.
 This makes difficult adding different rendering backends.
-- BitBlt Canvas API is excessively large.
+- BitBlt canvas API is excessively large.
 - Integrating Morphic in other GUI frameworks such as GTK may be expensive due to excessive copy of pixels.

 For these reasons, we are proposing the implementation of a scene graph based rendering framework, based on the Gtk Scene Graph design, to solve the following problems:
 - Remove the strict dependency on software BitBlt canvas based rendering in Morphic.
-- Facilitate the integration of Morphic in GTK 4.
+- Facilitate the integration of Morphic in GTK 3 and 4.
 - Support multiple rendering backends by reducing the required API surface.

 ## Our current implementation